-OTC trading identifies the decentralized process of exchanging financial instruments—such as unlisted stocks, bonds, and tokenized assets—directly between two parties without the supervision of a formal exchange like the NYSE.
+OTC trading identifies the decentralized process of exchanging financial instruments, such as unlisted stocks, bonds, and tokenized assets, directly between two parties without the supervision of a formal exchange like the NYSE.
 In 2026, the OTC market has undergone a structural transformation driven by RWA tokenization and the SEC’s Rule 15c2-11 transparency mandates.
 By utilizing blockchain-based atomic settlement and stablecoin-native rails, modern OTC desks now provide institutional-grade liquidity for a wider array of private and emerging assets.
-International OTC trading volume reached $210.1 billion in Q1 2026, identifying a 36.8% quarterly surge driven by global participation in tokenized assets (OTC Markets Group Data, 2026).
+Growth in this market is driven by tokenised real-world assets and by settlement moving onto blockchain rails.

 While understanding OTC Market Infrastructure is important, applying that knowledge is where the real growth happens.
 Create Your Free Forex Trading Account to practice with a free demo account and put your strategy to the test.